The Mocking of Christ (Cimabue)

 The Mocking of Christ (or Christ Mocked) is a small 13th-century panel painting by the Italian artist Cimabue, in tempera on a poplar panel.
 It depicts the mocking of Jesus and is one of three panels known from Cimabue's Diptych of Devotion.

 It was discovered in the kitchen of an elderly woman in northern France.
-In October 2019 it sold at auction for €24 million, a record for an artwork predating the 16th century.
+It sold at auction In October 2019 for €24 million, a record for an artwork predating the 16th century.
 It is believed to be the first work by Cimabue to have been auctioned.
 Following an export ban, it was acquired by the Louvre in 2023.

 Description

 The Mocking of Christ measures 25.8 × 20.3 × 1.2 cm and depicts the mocking of Jesus prior to his crucifixion.
 The work is painted with egg tempera on a gold leaf background, on a thinned and slightly bowed poplar panel prepared with layers of gesso ground in which a canvas is embedded.
 It is thought to date from 1280.

 The panel is thought to be part of a diptych with four painted scenes on each wing, depicting the passion of Christ, sometimes known as the Diptych of Devotion.
 Two other scenes by Cimabue, painted on wood panels of similar size, have been identified as parts of the same diptych: the Virgin and Child with Two Angels in the collection of the National Gallery in London (discovered in Suffolk in 2000) and The Flagellation of Christ, in the Frick Collection in New York since 1950.

 The Mocking of Christ is one of only a dozen works that have been attributed to Cimabue, none of which were signed by the artist.
 It shares similarities with Cimabue's other works in the way that the facial expressions and buildings are depicted and in the use of light and perspective.
 The National Gallery describes the polyptych as representing "a crucial moment in the history of art" as it comes from a time when Italian painters began to move away from the Byzantine tradition towards a more naturalistic representation of events.